stepons/jrfolio/content/posts/Elmovo_explanation.md

 ![targets](/img/elmovo_rental_length.png)

 We had complaints that bikes did not last the full 6-hour rental period – and this is evident from the box plots for the four branches.
 The 75th percentile at all locations is below the 6-hour mark and the medians are closer to, and in one case below, 5 hours.
 With 3-hour rentals the 75th percentiles are at or above 3 hours and the distributions are also negatively skewed, meaning that a greater proportion of rentals finished at, or close to, the 3-hour period.
 The pattern is likely to have been similar for the 6-hour rentals without the battery range issue.
+Cambridge Heath Road (CHR) shows some of the longest rentals for both 3 and 6-hour sessions which is due to the area being quieter for food deliveries resulting in riders spending more time waiting.

-The Swiss Cottage (SC) location fared worse than the the other 3 and there is one principal reason for this: the branch was based at a Deliveroo kitchen which closed at 11pm when a gate was locked, so there was a hard cut-off for bikes to be returned whatever the rental start time.
+The Swiss Cottage (SC) location fared worse than the the others on 6-hour rentals finishing early and there is one principal reason for this: the branch was based at a Deliveroo kitchen which closed at 11pm when a gate was locked, so there was a hard cut-off for bikes to be returned whatever the rental start time.

 We had also thought that it might be because the site served Hampstead, which meant a lot of hills that drained the batteries more quickly.
 However looking at the distance covered during rentals tells a different story.